1,000+ Opportunities

 CHI St. Alexius Health – Williston The focus of this project is to renovate a 10-bed inpatient psychiatric unit, funding would be focused on medical equipment.
 Non-Discrimination Notice Please wait while your form is being submitted

-Based on current listing details, eligibility includes: Rural health care providers in North Dakota submitting applications through the UND Rural Health Grant website.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Rural health care providers in North Dakota submitting applications through the UND Rural Health Grant website.
+Confirm the full requirements in the official notice before applying.